 What is a Good, Bad, and Excellent SAT Score?
 Here’s How to Think About It.

-What makes a good SAT score isn’t an objective numerical answer.
-While we can tell you what scores put you in the range of top scorers, a good SAT score is the one that helps you achieve your academic goals.
+What’s a good SAT score?
+The answer is more complicated than you might think.
+A good SAT score isn’t an objective numerical answer.
+While we can tell you what scores put you in the range of top scorers, a good SAT score varies by student–a “good” score is the one that helps you achieve your academic goals.

-To figure out what score you should aim for, look at the average or median test score of the colleges and universities you want to apply to.
-You’ll want to be as close to these numbers as possible.
+To figure out what score you should aim for, look at the average or median test scores of the colleges you want to apply to.
+To be a competitive applicant, you want a score higher than those numbers.
 A high score doesn’t guarantee you’ll be admitted, but it does mean that you’re less likely to be rejected for a below-average score.
 In fact, some more selective schools may use academic cutoffs, so an impressive test score is one way to increase the chances of your application being read.

-To give you an idea of what to aim for, we’ve included the SAT score ranges for some top schools later in this post.
+Rather than tell you what’s a good SAT score, our goal is to give you an idea of what to aim for.
+With that in mind, we’ve included the SAT score ranges for some top schools later in this post.
 It’s important to remember, however, to build a balanced profile.
 For example, colleges also give great weight to your GPA and extracurricular involvement.
 To learn more about the factors that admissions officers consider, check out our post on how college applications are evaluated.

 How SAT Scores Work